Analysis | China Will Rack Up Three Billion Trips During World’s Biggest Human Migration

-Also known as the Spring Festival, Chinese New Year marks the beginning of the lunar calendar.
-It’s China’s most important holiday, a period that’s seen as celebrating values like unity and family ties.
-People get a statutory seven days off beginning Chinese New Year’s Eve, which falls on Jan.
+Also known as Chinese New Year or the Spring Festival, it marks the beginning of the lunar calendar and is China’s most important holiday, a period that’s seen as celebrating values like unity and family ties.
+People get a statutory seven days off beginning New Year’s Eve, which falls on Jan.
 24 this year.
 (Many migrant workers seize what can often be their only chance in the year to return home.)
 Traditionally, the celebrations span 16 days, from a family feast on New Year’s Eve through to the Lantern Festival on day 15.

 2. Are people curtailing travel plans?

 Not if official forecasts prove accurate.
 China’s railways expect 440 million trips, up 8% from last year, to take place during the 40-day official travel season known as Chunyun.
-(That translates as “Spring Festival Transportation” and typically begins 15 days before the start of Chinese New Year; this year it’s Jan.
+(That translates as “Spring Festival Transportation” and typically begins 15 days before the start of Lunar New Year; this year it’s Jan.
 10-Feb.
 18.)
 And some 79 million passengers will take flights, up more than 8% from 2019.
 There will be more than 17,000 flights a day on average, an increase of about 13% from 2019.
 The new Daxing airport in south Beijing is expected to handle 1.9 million trips.
-Many airports have begun screening arriving passengers for signs of fever because of the outbreak.
+Because of the pneumonia outbreak, many airports have begun screening passengers arriving from Wuhan for signs of fever.
+People were advised to avoid unnecessary travel to the city, in central China, and tour groups were banned from leaving.

 3. Do people spend much time traveling?